 Myra’s hope is that her continuing project educates the next generation to build a better world based on mutual respect.

 “I have always loved the words of Anne Frank.
 Anne has a universal message that transcends time.
 She believes that when the war is over she will be a "human being" and not a Jew who must be in hiding or be destroyed.”

 The collection features Malala (above), a portrait of Malala Yousafzai, the Pakistani student and women’s rights activist who was shot in the head by the Taliban.
 Her story is a modern example of Anne’s message and epitomizes intolerance-based violence.

-her involvement, she was tried and executed by guillotine at age 21 by the People’s
+Because of her involvement, she was tried and executed by guillotine at age 21 by the People’s Court in Germany.

 Project Tolerance embodies the belief that we are all human, that we all have the same needs and desires.